 5. See if the sinusoidal signal yields zero phase difference and a 90 degree angle of arrival (start data recording now).

-Beacon II.
+Test 5: Beacon (II).
+Purpose: Determine whether unwired beacon sending only noise is sufficient for both bulk offset and phase offset calibration.
+Compare result with Test 4; if results are similar there is no need for a sinusoidal beacon signal, only a noise source beacon.

 1. Begin the test with the coherent receiver switched to RF inputs connected to antennas.
 Make sure the unwired CC1310 is sending noise.